Flutter Mobile App Development: What To Know

 Not Just Mobile Development

 While the common belief is that it is only used for Mobile app development, it is not.
 It is also used to build web applications with the use of Angular Dart and other utilities.
-Goggle has favored the use of Flutter and Angular Dart in some of its services.
+Goggle has favoured the use of Flutter and Angular Dart in some of its services.

 The hot reload function provided in the Flutter SDK is a very versatile usability feature.
 Normally you need to perform changes launch the application and then check for functionality.
 With hot reload, just the touch of a button can show you the changes made.
 Another use is testing.
 Testing is made easy as you can make any number of changes and test your app in the development flow.